BrandonAmyot/ProjectManagementSystem/php_readme.txt

 		db_access.php

-				the sciprt that collects users input
+				the script that collects users input

 				$db		//important - edit the db_access.php file to correspond to the name of the database you are connecting to
 						//else the script will fail